BMC Public Health

 Results: In the case of candidate vaccines for active immunization of infants against RSV, the experts expressed very low levels of optimism for low product cost, affordability and low cost of development; moderate levels of optimism regarding the criteria of answerability, likelihood of efficacy, deliverability, sustainability and acceptance to end users for the interventions; and high levels of optimism regarding impact on equity and acceptance to health workers.
 While considering the candidate vaccines targeting pregnant women, the panel expressed low levels of optimism for low product cost, affordability, answerability and low development cost; moderate levels of optimism for likelihood of efficacy, deliverability, sustainability and impact on equity; high levels of optimism regarding acceptance to end users and health workers.
 The group also evaluated immunoprophylaxis against RSV using monoclonal antibodies and expressed no optimism towards low product cost; very low levels of optimism regarding deliverability, affordability, sustainability, low implementation cost and impact on equity; moderate levels of optimism against the criteria of answerability, likelihood of efficacy, acceptance to end-users and health workers; and high levels of optimism regarding low development cost.
 They felt that either of these vaccines would have a high impact on reducing burden of childhood ALRI due to RSV and reduce the overall childhood ALRI burden by a maximum of about 10%.

 Nair, Harish; Verma, Vasundhara R.; Theodoratou, Evropi; Zgaga, Lina; Huda, Tanvir; Simoes, Eric AF; Wright, Peter F.; Rudan, Igor; and Campbell, Harry, "An Evaluation of the Emerging Interventions against Respiratory Syncytial Virus (RSV)-Associated Acute Lower Respiratory Infections in Children" (2011).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 692.